redhat-developer/intellij-kubernetes/README.md

 #### Pods
 Pods are marked as running if their icon has a green dot.
-A red dot, on the contrary, indicates that a pod is either pending, succeeded (terminated), failed or whose state is unknown.
+A red dot, on the contrary, indicates that a pod is either pending, succeeded (terminated), failed or is in an unknown state.
 Pods also unveil their IP address and the number of running out of the total number of containers.
 ![img.png](images/pod.png)

 #### Delete Resources
-Any resource that's listed may be deleted via the context menu.
+Any resource that is listed may be deleted via the context menu.

 **NOTE:** This plugin is in Preview mode.
 The plugin support for Kubernetes or OpenShift clusters is strictly experimental - assumptions may break, commands and behavior may change!